1. Home

 The sending of rejections is also effectively streamlined with the help of automated messages: With just a few clicks, personalised emails can be sent as a mass action.

-See our feature overview for more information on how JOIN can streamline your processes and help you hire faster.
+See our how it works page for more information on how JOIN can streamline your processes and help you hire faster.